About Atlanta Web Design

 Beacher’s family was first to beta test a new PC information service trial by IBM, Sears, and CBS called Trintex, later renamed Prodigy, and when the service was publicly launched in New York in 1989, the Beachers appeared as the official “Prodigy family” at the New York City press conference where his young sons, Scott and Brandon, explained to skeptical news reporters how in the future, everyone would use PC’s connected to information services to send electronic messages, read news, shop, bank, and enjoy entertainment.
 The IBM Annual Report’s cover story featured the Beachers.

 The two boys who were Internet pioneers still use computers every waking hour.
-Scott Beacher attended the University of Georgia and today is a gifted Flash animator working at Hollywood’s top firm, Trailer Park, that makes websites for the biggest Hollywood films like Avatar.
+Scott Beacher attended the University of Georgia and moved west to California as a gifted animator working at Hollywood’s top firm, Trailer Park, that makes websites for the biggest Hollywood films like Avatar.
 (View Scott’s “Best of Show” award for the Harry Potter web site.)

-Brandon Beacher returned from Silicon Valley to his Georgia Tech roots and works in Atlanta as Director of Development at The Morrison Agency.
+Brandon Beacher returned from Silicon Valley to his Georgia Tech roots and works in Atlanta as VP of Engineering at Points of Light.

 Jonathan started designing world wide web pages in 1993 right after the creation of the first web browser, Mosaic, which gave birth to the Internet we know today.